Skip navigation

 Scleroderma is a type of autoimmune disorder.
 In this condition, the immune system mistakenly attacks and damages healthy body tissue.

 The cause of scleroderma is unknown.
-A buildup of a substance called collagen in the skin and other organs leads to the symptoms of the disease.
+A buildup of a protein normally found in the body (called collagen) in the skin and other organs leads to the symptoms of the disease.

 The disease most often affects people ages 30 to 50 years.
 Women get scleroderma more often than men.
 Some people with scleroderma have a history of being around silica dust and polyvinyl chloride, but most do not.